Skip to main content

 Block printed map of London during 1560s

-London Picture Archive - 322961'Civitas Londinum' - Detail from the woodcut map formerly attributed to Ralph Agas, c1561.
+London Picture Archive - 322961'Civitas Londinum' - Detail from the woodcut map formerly attributed to Ralph Agas, circa 1561.
 This edition is sheet seven of the version published in about 1633.
 It shows the area around Bishopsgate and St Helen's Church (shown here in the centre of the map as 'S. Elen').
 William Shakespeare's first known lodgings in London are said to have been located close to the church, giving him easy access to The Theatre, which was located in Shoreditch, north of the gate and the City wall.

 All three surviving copies were printed some time during the reign of James I (who came to the throne in 1603), as his arms were added to the original woodblocks (not shown on this sheet)

-See more Shakespeare online
+See more images of Shakespeare from our collections

 Shakespeare in pictures